voicenotes-community/voicenotes-sync/README.md

 Through the plugin settings one can customize the sync directory and frequency, download the audio file used in the transcript and any AI generated summaries or actions become sections in the note text.

-### Signup
-You can signup using my referral link if you'd like: [VoiceNotes.com Signup with Referral](https://voicenotes.com/?via=andrew-lombardi).

 ### Features
 - Automatically sync data based on configurable minutes from VoiceNotes.com
   - Includes any AI generated summaries or actions